List of fictitious stories in Romance of the Three Kingdoms: Borrowing arrows with straw boats

-This event is not documented in the Sanguozhi and is purely fiction.
-However, the Weilüe mentions a similar incident during the Battle of Ruxu in 213.
+This event is not documented in Records and is purely fiction.
+However, Yu Huan's Weilüe mentions a similar incident during the Battle of Ruxu in 213.
 Sun Quan sailed on a large vessel to observe Cao Cao's base.
 Cao Cao ordered his archers to fire arrows at Sun Quan's ship.
 The arrows were stuck to one side of the vessel and the ship was on the verge of overturning due to the weight of the arrows.
 Sun Quan ordered the vessel to turn around so the other side would have arrows stuck to it.
 Balance was restored and Sun Quan sailed back to his camp.